-Males Over 21 standard drinks per week.

-Females Over 14 standard drinks per week.

-Male Over 6 standard drinks per occasion.

-Female Over 4 standard drinks per occasion.
+- Males Over 21 standard drinks per week.
+Females Over 14 standard drinks per week. - Male Over 6 standard drinks per occasion. - Female Over 4 standard drinks per occasion. - ernale Over 4 standard drinks p

 Units:

 For routine use it is easier to express intake in units of alcohol, where one unit roughly equates to the standard New Zealand drink.
 A unit contains about 10 grams of alcohol.
 In making calculations, due account needs to be taken with unusually high and low concentration drinks e.g., low alcohol beers, wine coolers and departures from standard volumes per drink.